 - According to IBM Smarter Workforce Institute, rejected candidates are 80% more likely to apply again if they had a positive candidate experience.

 2. They’ll refer great candidates.

-- Talent Board’s research has found that 81% of candidates will share their positive candidate experience with family, friends and peers, encouraging to apply for your company’s open positions.
+- Talent Board’s research has found that 81% of candidates will share their positive candidate experience with family, friends, and peers, encouraging them to apply for your company’s open positions.

 3. They’ll boost your employer brand - for free!

 - Talent Board’s research has also found that 51% of candidates with a positive experience will share their impressions on company review sites such as Glassdoor and social media sites like Facebook, Twitter, and LinkedIn.